Smithsonian/CCN-Data-Library/contributing.md

 # Contributing Data to the Coastal Carbon Network

-Thanks for your interest in contributing data to the CCRCN!
-We welcome contributions of soil core data from any coastal wetlands.
-We accept data that is published, soon-to-be published, or unpublished as long as it is available in disaggregated form (i.e. soil profile information is present down to the level of sampling interval).
-Visit our page on [data submission and joining the network](https://serc.si.edu/coastalcarbon/join-the-network) for more information.
+Thank you for your interest in contributing data to the CCN!
+If you would like to make your data discoverable through the Coastal Carbon Atlas, we currently welcome contributions of soil carbon data from coastal wetland habitats that experience tidal influence (or are anticipated to the future).
+We accept data that is published, soon-to-be published, or unpublished as long as the original measurements can made available (ex. soil profile information is present down to the level of sampling interval).
+Data that we bring into this synthesis includes both data we curate and data from any outside sources that meet basic availability, archiving, and metadata standards.
+All attribution to the original authors is retained.

+Currently, the Atlas only supports soil core-based carbon data, however, the our Network also engages in the curation, archival, and synthesis of other types of carbon data from coastal wetlands, such as biomass, greenhouse gas flux, soil pore water.

+Visit our resource page on [data contribution](https://smithsonian.github.io/CCN-Community-Resources/contributing.html) for more information or contact [CoastalCarbon\@si.edu](mailto:CoastalCarbon@si.edu){.email} with particular inquiries.

 ### Data Ingestion